Special offer

 Professional:

-Dear [new hire name],
+Dear [new employee’s name],

-Welcome to [company name] — we are excited to have you aboard and look forward to seeing you on your start date of Monday, August 6.
-As a reminder, our business hours are from 9 a.m. to 5 p.m.
-Monday through Friday.
-However, we ask that you arrive by 8:30 a.m. on your first day so we can show you to your workstation and give you a tour of the office before your orientation.
+We are excited to have you on board and look forward to seeing you on Monday, 6 August.
+As a reminder, our business hours are from 9 a.m. to 5 p.m., Monday to Friday.
+However, we ask that you arrive by 8:30 a.m. on your first day so we can show you your workstation and give you a tour of the office before orientation.

 Here is your first-day schedule:

-8:30 a.m. – 9 a.m.: Building tour and team introduction
+8:30 a.m. – 9:00 a.m.: building tour and team introduction

-11:30 p.m. – 1 p.m.: Team lunch (location TBD)
+11:30 a.m. – 1:00 p.m.: team lunch (location TBD)

-1:30 p.m. – 2:30 p.m.: Workstation technology orientation with IT Director, Joe Smith
+1:30 p.m. – 2:30 p.m.: workstation technology orientation with IT director, Alex Smith

-The employee kitchen and break room is located on the east side of the first floor, and stocked with snacks and beverages.
-The espresso machine is also available to you at any time.
+The employee kitchen and break room are located on the east side of the first floor and stocked with snacks and beverages.
+The espresso machine is also available to you.
+Please bring your photo ID on your first day.
+Our dress code is business casual.

 If you have any questions before Monday, you can email me or call me at [direct line number].